 “A thing which can be divided into several (already actually existing) is an aggregate of several, and…is not one except mentally, and has no reality but what is borrowed from its constituents.
 Hence I inferred that there must be in things indivisible unities, because otherwise there will be in things no unity, and no reality not borrowed.”
 (See Nicholas Rescher’s G.W.
 Leibniz’s Monadology: An Edition for Students, p.
 50).

-Moreover, according to Leibniz mechanical action is simply a matter of cause and effect or efficient causality without regard to purpose.
+Moreover, according to Leibniz (and contemporary science) mechanical action is simply a matter of cause and effect or efficient causality without regard to purpose.
 But perception is about final causality or the type of action that is goal-oriented or teleological such as pursuing good and avoiding evil: “The perceptions in the monad arise from each other according to the laws of the appetites or of the final causes of good and evil…” (Rescher, p.
 85).

-Thus perception would not be taking place in the material brain since, on the one hand, we need simple unities to unify in accordance with goals and, on the other hand, the brain is complex and can be understood with non-teleological mechanical principles alone.
+Thus perception would not be taking place in the material brain since, on the one hand, we need simple unities to unify in accordance with goals and, on the other hand, the brain is complex and should be understood with non-teleological mechanical principles alone.
 Rather, perception would be an action “internal” to monads.

-Now these points suggest that we cannot access other people’s perceptions and experience them from their perspective.
+Now these ideas suggest that we cannot access other people’s perceptions and experience them from their perspective.
 When we experience things from a third person perspective we experience them outside of us in a public space where others can, in principle, experience them as well.
 For example, a weapon which is presented as evidence of a murder is something that can be observed from a third person perspective: it is an object in the environment to which everyone has, in principle, access.
 It is empirically verifiable, that is, it can be shown to exist through the five senses and can therefore serve as evidence in constructing an argument in a court of law.

 But our perceptions of such observable objects do not appear to be accessible from this third person perspective.
 Perceptions appear to be from a first person perspective, a perspective from the inside, and cannot be known by anyone else in that way.
 For example, I may come to know, based on a complete understanding of your brain states, that you are in pain.
 But I can’t know what it is like, from your perspective, to be perceiving your pain.
 Thus for Leibniz perceptions, insofar as they occur in immaterial simple substances, are essentially private whereas material aggregates like the brain can always, in principle, be made public.